AlexanderPoone/tuichih/README.md

 The project, thus, is dedicated to style and linguistic purity.
 I am opposed to machine translation, but technology is at least useful in filtering out nauseating expressions.

+## How does it work?
+Content are scraped and processed at HKT 06:00 (GMT 22:00) every day.

 ## Features

 ### 漢語（國語及粵語）